 “He has sent Me to heal the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound . . . to give them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they may be called trees of righteousness, the planting of the Lord, that He may be glorified” (Isaiah 61:1-3).

 AS FAR AS GOD IS CONCERNED, NONE OF US IS A HOPELESS CASE.
 If our hearts have been ruined by sin, He can rebuild them.
-And not only CAN He give us “beauty for ashes” and “the oil of joy for mourning,” but He DESIRES to do so.
+And not only can He give us “beauty for ashes” and “the oil of joy for mourning,” but He desires to do so.
 Yet we should not be naive.
 God’s help is not unconditional, and it can’t be enjoyed without commitment on our part.
-A renovated heart doesn’t come from:
+A renovated heart does not come from:

 “O Lord, the house of my soul is narrow; enlarge it that you may enter in.
 It is ruined, O repair it!
 It displeases your sight; I confess it, I know.
 But who shall cleanse it, or to whom shall I cry but unto you?
 Cleanse me from my secret faults, O Lord, and spare your servant from strange sin” (Augustine of Hippo).

 Gary Henry – WordPoints.com